Frequently Asked Questions from Parents about Preschool

 - There seem to be a lot of experiences and events, but do these include parent participation?

-There are five events each year in which parents are invited to participate (Picnic, Summer Festival, Sports Day, Spring Recital and the Graduation Ceremony.)
+There are four events each year in which parents are invited to participate (Park Day, Sports Day, School Festival, Spring Recital and the Graduation Ceremony.)
 Some years there are also optional events.

 In addition, parent observations and parent-teacher conferences are held twice a year.

 For details, please see "Annual Events"

 - Are there events like the ones in Japanese kindergartens and nursery schools?

 Besides the Sports Day, and Spring Recital, there are many other Japanese-style events.